BiologyTools/BioImager/README.md

 # BioImager

 A .NET microscopy imaging application based on Bio.
 Supports various microscopes by using imported libraries & GUI automation.
 Works with or without hardware through microscope simulation.
+Allows for tiled & depth stack imaging.

 ## Features